A 5 Star Professional Development Center

 While everyone else in my family decided they were down for diving IF it was in warm, tropical waters, I caught the bug- at least a little.
 We came back and I went on a few dive runs with the shop I certified with, but then I stopped.
 No dives in 2017- not one.
 Then in 2018 after a trip to Canada to visit an old classmate from grades 7/8, who also happened to be an avid diver I was once again enamored with the underwater world.
 I came back with renewed vigor, and really started cranking out the dives.

 I got involved on a whole new level, and I think my level of excitement for advancing through the ranks to dive leader took everyone aback.
 Where was I going to find time for all of this on top of running a busy medical clinic?
-The answer came in the form of Covid.
-For better or worse, my clinic suddenly required less of my time clinic suddenly required less of my time because there were fewer people out and about.
-Although we did stay open and taking care of patients throughout the pandemic, I found a silver lining in traffic-less roads and empty dive sites to explore.
+The answer came in the form of COVID.
+For better or worse, my clinic suddenly required less of my time.
+Although we did stay open throughout the pandemic, I suddenly had some free time and conveniently discovered traffic-less highways and empty dive sites to explore.
 Talk about heaven!
+From there it exploded.

 A few of my favorite things...